 Since then, the market has exploded.
 In 2020, Silicon Valley Bank estimates that the run rate for the European venture debt market is at a comfortable $1.5Bn.

-In this four-part guide, you will discover everything you need to know about the flexible growth capital.
+In part one of this four-part guide, you will discover everything you need to know about flexible growth capital.

 Use the contents section below to skip to specific areas of interest.

 |Part 2: What’s the difference between equity and venture debt?

 Venture debt is a form of debt financing specifically designed to meet the needs of scaling startup and pre-profit companies.

 Venture debt can be accessed as either a stand-alone product or in complement to equity financing.

 It’s often referred to as ‘risk capital,’ companies that use venture debt do so because they tend to lack tangible assets to use as collateral.

 Increasingly, it is being used by bootstrapped companies who struggle to raise funds through traditional methods.
 These types of companies are lean and understand how expensive diluting equity is in the long run.